Call Today! Free Immediate Response (818) 781-1570

 If you or a loved one has been charged with a crime and needs guidance on the criminal court process, contact our experienced team of criminal defense lawyers for an initial consultation.

-Eisner Gorin LLP has two office locations in Los Angeles County and you can contact our law firm for an initial consultation at (310) 328-3776.
+Eisner Gorin LLP has two office locations in Los Angeles County.
+For an initial consultation, call (310) 328-3776.

 Related Content: